melizalab/arf/README.rst

 -  `neurodata without borders <http://www.nwb.org>`__ has similar goals and also uses HDF5 for storage.
-The data schema is considerably more complex, but it does seem to be achieving growing adoption.
+The data schema is considerably more complex and prescriptive, but it's got a lot of investment from the field, so you should consider it first.
--  `pandora <https://github.com/G-Node/pandora>`__ is also under active development
+-  `NIX <https://github.com/G-Node/nix>`__ was designed by INCF for sharing electrophysiology data.
--  `bark <https://github.com/margoliashlab/bark>`__ is inspired by ARF but uses the filesystem directory structure instead of HDF5.
+-  `bark <https://github.com/margoliashlab/bark>`__ is inspired by ARF but uses the filesystem directory structure instead of HDF5 to simplify data access.

 i/o libraries
 ^^^^^^^^^^^^^